adamasultan/tele/src/README.md

 ## File Overview

-- `forcedim_wrapper.cpp`: C++ DLL wrapper exposing Force Dimension SDK functions for device initialization, closure, and pose retrieval.[2]
+- `forcedim_wrapper.cpp`: C++ DLL wrapper exposing Force Dimension SDK functions for device initialization, closure, and pose retrieval.
-- `compilation.txt`: Example command for compiling the C++ wrapper as a DLL.[3]
+- `compilation.txt`: Example command for compiling the C++ wrapper as a DLL.
-- `forcedim.py`: Python bindings for the DLL, providing functions to interact with the haptic device.[4]
+- `forcedim.py`: Python bindings for the DLL, providing functions to interact with the haptic device.
-- `matlabconnection.py`: Utilities to start the MATLAB engine, connect to the ADS client, and set up global robot variables.[7]
+- `matlabconnection.py`: Utilities to start the MATLAB engine, connect to the ADS client, and set up global robot variables.
 - `controller.py`: Main control logic.
 Initializes devices, homes robots, starts robot control threads, and manages safe shutdown.
-Maps haptic device pose to robot commands.[5]
+Maps haptic device pose to robot commands.
-- `monitor.py`: Monitors and prints real-time joint positions from the robots using MATLAB ADS communication.[1]
+- `monitor.py`: Monitors and prints real-time joint positions from the robots using MATLAB ADS communication.

 ---